WestConnex: Ownership

 Under the original financing strategy the NSW was to retain ownership of WestConnex until 2025, so as to maximise the sales price.

 On 12 May 2017, the NSW Government announced its intention to sell at least 51% of Sydney Motorway Corporation, the holding company for the WestConnex project.
 At the time, UBS estimated that the 51% stake might fetch between A$2 billion and A$4 billion.
-In August 2018, the 51% stake was sold for A$9.26 billion to Sydney Transport Partners (STP), a consortium led by Transurban (50%) and included AustralianSuper (20.5%), the Canada Pension Plan Investment Board (CPP Investments) (20.5%) and the Abu Dhabi Investment Authority's Tawreed Investments (9%).
+In August 2018, the 51% stake was sold for A$9.26 billion to Sydney Transport Partners (STP), a consortium led by Transurban (50%) and included AustralianSuper (20.5%), the Canada Pension Plan Investment Board (CPP Investments) (20.5%) and Tawreed Investments (9%).
 The NSW Government retained the other 49% of Sydney Motorway Corporation.

 In March 2020, the NSW state government announced it would continue looking into selling its remaining 49% stake.
 Between January and June 2021, the 49% stake was auctioned in two tranches of equal 24.5% equity.
 In September 2021, it was announced that STP was announced as the winning bidder for both tranches and would acquire the government's 49% stake for A$11.1 billion.
 Caisse de dépôt et placement du Québec (CDPQ) also joined the STP consortium as part of the acquisition.
 The acquisition was finalised in October 2021, with STP fully owning WestConnex.

 As of October 2021, the shareholder composition of WestConnex and STP is Transurban (50%), AustralianSuper (20.5%), CPP Investments (10.5%), CDPQ (10%) and Tawreed Investments (9%).